Pyramid Lake (Los Angeles County, California): Geography

-It is the deepest lake in the California Water Project system.
-Its name comes from the Pyramid Rock, created when a ridge was cut through in 1932 by the Ridge Route Alternate (US 99).
-Pyramid Rock still exists directly in front of the dam.

 Recreation

 Pyramid Lake offers boating, fishing, jet skiing, and picnic areas (including 5 unique sites that are accessible only by boat), and courtesy docks.
 Vista del Lago Visitors Center overlooks the lake.
 Access is from exiting Interstate 5 at Vista Del Lago Road (Exit 191).

 Fishing is allowed from every location at Pyramid Lake.
-One can catch fish such as large mouth bass, small mouth bass, striped bass, blue gill, crappie, and some trout.
+This includes fish such as large mouth bass, small mouth bass, striped bass, blue gill, crappie, and some trout.
 The California Office of Environmental Health Hazard Assessment (OEHHA) has developed a safe eating advisory for fish caught in Piru Creek based on levels of mercury or PCBs found in local species.

+Access to the lake was temporarily closed in June 2024 due to the impacts of the Post Fire.